-Be mindful of young children in all areas surrounding the stadium.
-Pick up after yourself and your party.
-Remember that Lenoir-Rhyne University is a tobacco and smoke-free campus.
-Lenoir-Rhyne University Tailgating Rules All tailgating rules apply to parking lots designated on the above football parking map.
-All state and local laws must be observed.
-Tailgating is for one parking space only.
-Tents and canopies must not exceed 10'x10' and must be secured.
-They must not obstruct sidewalks, drive lanes or walkways per fire code.
-Persons acting in a disruptive, disrespectful or disorderly manner may be asked to leave the premises and/or be subject to a citation from the University, City or County Law Enforcement.
-Students will be subject to the LR Student Code of Conduct.
-Trash must be placed in the appropriate trash receptacles.
-Grills should be attended to at all times.
-Fires on the ground and fire pits are prohibited.
-Pets should be leashed at all times.
-Kegs are prohibited and glass bottles are strongly discouraged.
-Lenoir-Rhyne is a tobacco-free campus.
-No smoking is allowed.
-Do not move or remove any traffic control barricades or devices.
-Lenoir-Rhyne University is not responsible or liable for accidents, damage, loss or theft of materials/items/personal property.
+Lenoir-Rhyne University Tailgating Rules

+- All tailgating rules apply to all parking lots and designated tailgating areas on campus. - Unvaccinated tailgaters should wear face coverings at all times. - We ask all attendees to be mindful of the current local and state guidelines regarding COVID. - All state and local laws must be observed. - Tailgating is for one parking space only. - Tents and canopies must not exceed 10'x10' and must be secured.
+They must not obstruct sidewalks, drive lanes or walkways per fire code. - Persons acting in a disruptive, disrespectful or disorderly manner may be asked to leave the premises and/or be subject to a citation from the University, City or County Law Enforcement.
+Students will be subject to the LR Student Code of Conduct. - Trash must be placed in the appropriate trash receptacles. - Grills should be attended to at all times.
+Fires on the ground and fire pits are prohibited. - Pets should be leashed at all times. - Kegs are prohibited and glass bottles are strongly discouraged. - Lenoir-Rhyne is a tobacco-free campus.
+No smoking is allowed. - Do not move or remove any traffic control barricades or devices. - Lenoir-Rhyne University is not responsible or liable for accidents, damage, loss or theft of materials/items/personal property.

 In case of emergency, please contact Lenoir-Rhyne University Security at 828-328-7146, or dial 911.